Do you and your partner have different parenting styles? If so, you’re in good company.

 - Negotiate a compromise.
 For example, “If you’d do this for me, I’d be willing to do something meaningful for you.
 What would you like in exchange?”

-- Remind your partner that they can attend from the comfort of their own home or office (via video conference), and can watch the recordings if they miss a class.
+- Remind your partner that they can attend from the comfort of their own home or office (if enrolled in the Virtual version of the class), and can watch the recordings if they miss a class.

 Can’t take a class?
 Here are some tips to get closer to the same parenting page.